pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step2-model-creation.md

 and
 [number]({{site.refDocsUrlPattern | replace: '$', 'pentaho.type.Number'}}).
 The [dataType]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.role.Mapping.Type' | append: '#dataType'}})
-property is used to only allow mapping to data attributes of type `number`.
+property is used to only allow mapping to fields of type `number`.

 ## The `palette` property